rickx34/Tree-Game/README.md

 – **flip**: Flip the subtrees of the current node.

 Current position within the tree is indicated by "<+>" sign.
-The context I choose to use in this game is Rock Paper Scissors Lizard Spock From Big Bang Theory.
+The context I choose to use in this game is Rock Paper Scissors Lizard Spock From Big Bang Theory tv series.
 The Rules are shown below:
 ![alt tag](http://www.genevacsd.org/webpages/bsenack/imageGallery/rpsls.jpg)

 =========